Cray-HPE/docs-csm/operations/node_management/Swap_a_Compute_Blade_with_a_Different_System.md

 The hardware management network NIC MAC addresses for liquid-cooled blades are assigned algorithmically and *must not be deleted* from the HSM.

-19. Query HSM to determine the ComponentID, MAC, and IP addresses associated with the blade in System B.
+19. Query HSM to determine the ComponentID, MAC, and IP addresses associated with the blade in System B.   The prerequisites show an example of how to gather HSM values and store them to a file.

     ```bash
     ncn-m001# cray hsm inventory ethernetInterfaces list --component-id XNAME --format json